-She’s also remembered for being a different kind of Queen.
-She was only the second Queen in English history to rule in her own right (the first was her half-sister, Mary) – during a time when people believed that women weren’t able to rule as well as men.
+She’s also remembered for being a different kind of queen.
+She was only the second queen in English history to rule in her own right (the first was her half-sister, Mary) – during a time when people believed that women weren’t able to rule as well as men.
 But Elizabeth didn’t let that stop her!
-She was clever, cunning and proved that women can be just as powerful as men!
+She was clever and cunning and proved that women can be just as powerful as men!

 Her refusal to marry lead to her being remembered as the ‘Virgin Queen.’
 She knew that marriage would mean sharing power with her husband, and even becoming the less powerful of the two.
 There were rumours of Elizabeth having relationships with men at court, but none were ever proven true – making her even more of a mystery!